Narcissistic father: the lifelong consequences

-But because you have a narcissist father who was emotionally unavailable, you were left emotionally alone.
+But because you have a narcissist for a father who was emotionally unavailable, you were left emotionally alone.

-When we are overwhelmed by emotions as a child and there is no one to support us emotionally, we start to suppress emotions.
-You put those scary emotions in a box, locked it up and pushed it into a dark corner.
+When we are overwhelmed by emotions as a child and there is no one to support us emotionally, we begin to Suppressing feelings.
+You put those scary emotions in a box, locked it up, and shoved it into a dark corner.

 This was your survival strategy.
-And you still stick to this survival strategy today.
+And you hold on to this survival strategy until today.